-Legislative Activity.
-As of May 2008, 39 bills to designate new wilderness areas or expand existing ones in 14 states have been introduced in the 110th Congress.
+110th Congress.
 (See Table 1.)
 One, the Consolidated Natural Resources Act of 2008 (S. 2739), has been enacted into law (P.L.
 110-229).
-Four other bills have passed the House, with one of those reported and another ordered reported by the Senate Energy and Natural Resources Committee.
-The Senate committee has reported two other bills, and ordered reported another three bills.
+Six other bills have passed the House, with two of those reported by the Senate Energy and Natural Resources Committee.
+The Senate committee has reported five other bills.
 In addition, many hearings have been held on numerous bills.
 Some bills that include provisions to release specific BLM WSAs have been introduced.
 Bills to prohibit broad future BLM wilderness reviews and to release all WSAs after a specified period had been introduced in the 106th-108th Congresses, but to date have not been introduced in the 110th Congress.